Accessibility statement

 After successful completion of this module, students will be able to:

-• design, deliver and defend persuasive technical presentations based on selected reliable evidence to the target audiences
+• Design, deliver and defend persuasive technical presentations based on selected reliable evidence to the target audiences

-• Assess and review progress
+• Assess and review their progress

-• Demonstrate independent learning research skills
+• Investigate a complex issue using independent learning research skills

 • Demonstrate autonomous task planning and implementation